<?xml version="1.0" encoding="UTF-8"?>

 <pubDate>Sun, 12 Apr 2026 00:00:00 GMT</pubDate>

-<description>How to stop getting rate-limited after an hour.
-Context window mechanics, the /effort command, model routing, and the silent drains most people miss.
-Applies to Claude Code, Codex, and Copilot.</description>
+<description>How to stop getting rate-limited after an hour on Claude Code, Codex, or Copilot.
+Context window mechanics, the /effort command, model routing, kicking new conversations, and the silent token drains most people miss.</description>

 <category>tools-tips</category>